tianliangtian/tianliangtian.github.io/docs/Learning/Python.md

 The built-in function `open` takes the name of the file as a parameter and returns a ***file object***.

 `readline` reads a line each time and returns the result as a string.
+Or you can use `readlines` to return all lines in a list

 ```py
 >>> fin = open('demo.txt')